ARowena/Assignment1MontesReyla-/README.md

 The choosen data sets are: "Loblolly" and "Trees" and their analysis was performed using the logic described above.

-A document file under the name <i> Trees Statitics Analysis Document </i> condenses the desriptive analysis of both datasets
+A PDF file under the name <i> "Trees Statitics Analysis Document" </i> condenses the desriptive analysis of both datasets

 ####Software